 Specifically, the cardholder agreement was modified after the account was opened to include the following provision:

 if you provide telephone number(s) for which you are not the subscriber, you understand that you shall indemnify us for any costs and expenses, including reasonable attorneys’ fees, incurred as a result of us attempting to contact you at the number(s).

 Credit One argued that since Mrs. Consumer was a cardholder she was responsible for having supplied the phone number of Mr. Consumer–which resulted in the lawsuit–even though it was Mr. Consumer who had actually supplied the number to begin with.
 (Again, the precise basis for the underlying TCPA claim is not entirely clear but it sure looks like Mr. Consumer sued Credit One for calling a number he had, in fact, supplied to Credit One–which is just nuts and if that’s what happened then the result here makes sense.)

-The arbitrator–the Honorable Ariel E. Belen (Ret.) (go ahead and add her to your “yep” list Defendants)–agreed with Credit One and awarded the credit card issuer attorneys’ fees, arbitral expenses, and costs against BOTH Mr. and Mrs. Consumer in the amount of $286,064.62.
+The arbitrator–the Honorable Ariel E. Belen (Ret.) (go ahead and add him to your “yep” list Defendants)–agreed with Credit One and awarded the credit card issuer attorneys’ fees, arbitral expenses, and costs against BOTH Mr. and Mrs. Consumer in the amount of $286,064.62.